ARE YOU READY TO BE A BIG?

 WHOM DO WE SERVE?

-Over 6,000 children in our service area are living in poverty.
-Big Brothers Big Sisters seeks to change the lives of children facing adversity ages 6 and older.
-Our network of volunteers are anywhere from ages 16 to 86 and come from all walks of life and all backgrounds.
+Bigs seeks to ignite the potential in children ages 6 and older who would benefit from relationships and experiences that promote social and emotional growth, positive relationship-building, increased confidence and exposure to new opportunities.
+Our network of volunteers are anywhere from ages 16 to 86 and come from all walks of life and backgrounds.

 WHAT DO WE ACHIEVE?